The Sweet ‘Mother Juice’ for Optimal Immune Support, Radiant Skin, and a Happy Gut

 It also contains 18-35 grams of Polyphenols per 100 grams.

 This pure organic Elderberry extract is processed without solvent via physical membrane separation.
 No GMOs or fillers were added.

 Recommended Dosage for Elderberry Powder

-Since we offer such a high quality and high extract the recommended dose is only 350mg or 1/8th of a teaspoon per day.
+Since we offer such a high quality and high powder extract, the recommended dose is only 350mg or 1/8th of a teaspoon per day.
 This is a good maintenance dose, something you can take every day.

 Elderberry supports an optimal immune system.
-Taking prescription medications may decrease immunity and may lessen its effectiveness.
+Taking prescription medications may decrease immunity and may lessen their effectiveness.